-Center Theatre Group is committed to creating learning opportunities, supporting career pathways, and diversifying the field.
-The Center Theatre Group Observership Program is a paid opportunity for diverse early-career theatre artists to sit in on the professional rehearsal process at one or more of our three theatres.
-The program may be especially beneficial for aspiring directors, but is also open to designers, technicians, stage managers, playwrights, producers, and actors.
+The Center Theatre Group Observership Program is a paid opportunity for diverse early-career theatre artists to sit in on a professional rehearsal process at one or more of our three theatres.
+The program may be especially beneficial for aspiring directors but is also open to designers, technicians, stage managers, playwrights, producers, and actors.

 - Current undergraduates OR graduate students at two-year or four-year colleges and universities;

-- People who have graduated from a two-year or four-year colleges or universities with an undergraduate degree within the last 12 months (cannot be masters or PhD graduates);
+- People who have graduated from a two-year or four-year college or university with an undergraduate degree within the last 12 months (cannot be masters or PhD graduates);

 - OR people who have pursued an alternate path to formal education (examples: military veterans, students at technical or trade schools, people who went directly into the workforce after high school).

-Diversity Requirement: Center Theatre Group’s Observerships are intended specifically for people who self-identify as a member of a group currently underrepresented in theatre production and artistic careers.
+Center Theatre Group’s Observerships are intended specifically for people who self-identify as a member of a group currently underrepresented in theatre production and artistic careers.
 Examples include but are not limited to: people of color, people with disabilities, immigrants, women pursuing careers in production or other traditionally male-dominated areas, first-generation college students, people from low-income backgrounds, and military veterans.
 We seek to provide diverse emerging professionals with hands-on experience in an effort to promote diversity in the arts.
 Note that all applicants must answer the Diversity Requirement question to receive consideration.
-While whether or not a prospective applicant fits that description is a question that can best be answered by the applicant, if you have questions about eligibility, please contact Program Director Camille Schenkkan at Observerships@CTGLA.org or 213.972.8031.

-Compensation: This is an educational program compensated with a stipend.
-Observers are not being hired by Center Theatre Group.
-All Observers will receive a stipend that varies by cycle.
+This is an educational program compensated with a stipend, and Observers are not being hired by Center Theatre Group.